buratud/software-development-practice-1/Book Review/README.md

 ## Review

-Easy to read
+- Easy to read
-Example with good explanation
+- Full with Example and good explanation
+- Warning that make program more safer from crashing

 ## Topics covered in this book